Themed collection Nanolithography of biointerfaces

-Biopolymer monolith for protein separation
+Biopolymer monolith for protein purification

-Engineering of spectator glycocalyx structures to evaluate molecular interactions at crowded cellular boundaries.
+Engineering of spectator glycocalyx structures to evaluate molecular interactions at crowded cellular boundaries

 A ‘catch-and-release’ receptor for the cholera toxin